Hoverbear/hoverbear.org/content/consulting/index.md

 photographer = "Ana Hobden"
 +++

+> **My company is in hibernation.** I am currently engaged in a staff Senior Engineer position with [Maya Data](mayadata.io/), with my work focusing on [Mayastor](https://github.com/openebs/Mayastor).
+Because of this, my Company and I are not available for hire.
+I still offer many (free!) services to Indigenous-led efforts, though!

 Doing good work is incredibly hard work.
 The world is constantly weathering your organization with new challenges to overcome, and new opportunities to grasp.
 I work with your organization over the long term to create capacity and capability amongst your team, preparing them for what is to come.
 I advocate for practical solutions and foster cooperation over competition.

-Perhaps we can work together to build a better, more hopeful future:
+Perhaps we can work together to build a better, more hopeful future.

 ## Vision & Focus